enockabere/Git-Search/README.md

 #### Behavior Driven Development
 * There is ***navigation bar*** to redirect the user to the home page/landing page, search by repositories page and contact us button that sends a direct message to the developer.

-* Start typing usernames of the github repositories that you want to find on the form and relevant profiles and repositories will start showing up as you type.
+* Start typing usernames of the github repositories that you want to find on an the provided input form and relevant profiles and repositories will start showing up as you type.

 * Once you are done typing the usernames, the page visitor will first see the background information of the searched user and ***View this user Repository*** button that will scroll the page to view repositories of that user.